-A deferred sentence does not result in a conviction (if successful) and is not really a sentence at all.
-It often did involve a "guilty" or "no contest" plea.
+A deferred non-violent felony sentence does not result in a conviction (if successful) and is not really a sentence at all.
+It often did involve a “guilty” or “no contest” plea.
 If you pled guilty or no contest to a crime and received a deferred sentence you were never convicted.
 Under Oklahoma law, a person must be sentenced before there is a conviction; because sentencing was deferred or continued to a future date, there was no “conviction” at the time of the plea.
 But there is still an arrest record available to the public.

 If you successfully complete a deferred sentence, there are now two options available to you to SEAL YOUR ARREST RECORD: (1) Section 991 expungement, or (2) Section 18 expungement if you meet certain new criteria.

 What If I Got An Application to Accelerate Or An Application To Revoke?